 The Slovak Spectator is Slovakia’s only English-language newspaper.
-It is published bi-weekly by The Rock, s.r.o. publishing house and covers local news, culture and business.
-The company also publishes five special publications that appear throughout the year, including the acclaimed Spectacular Slovakia travel guide, the Book of Lists business directory, and comprehensive guides to local real estate, investment environment and human resources.
+It is published monthly by The Rock, s.r.o. publishing house and covers local news, culture and business.
+The company also publishes three special publications: the Book of Lists business directory and comprehensive guides to the investment environment and human resources in Slovakia as well as the acclaimed Spectacular Slovakia (travel guide edition) that appear throughout the year.
+Another feature of the publishing house is also the biggest online news portal about Slovakia in English.

 The Rock s.r.o. was founded in 1995 to fulfill a specific, important role in Slovakia's development as an independent member of the international community.
 As Slovakia was becoming more widely known in the world, the world was eager for more information about this young state located in Central Europe on the border of East and West.
 But for someone who does not read or speak Slovak, precious little information is available.
 Since English is increasingly the language of global communication, it is vital for the world's and Slovakia's understanding of each other that there be an English-language medium to promote this mutual awareness.